TheUltimateKrtek/GUI-Entity-Framework/README.md

 `sudo systemctl start postgresql`

 ##### Attention

-If some server already running on port 5432, you must change the port to avoid collision with that server.

-`sudo nano <your_database_cluster_path>/postgresql.conf`

-Find the line `port = 5432` and change it (etc. to 5433 or 5434 port).:
+If you have already created some other database with port 5432.
+Chage it in `<your_database_cluster_path>/postgresql.conf` file to avoid collision with another database(etc. on 5433 or 5434).
+Find the line `port = 5432` and change it to another port.
+In our database we will use port 5433.

 `port = 5433			# (change requires restart)`

+Or specify the port in command line when you starting server.:

+`pg_ctl -D <your_database_cluster_path> -o "-p 5433" start'`

 ##### Stop PostgreSQL service